Albina Mayorova: Career

 Born in the rural town of Erenary in Alikovsky District in the west of Russia, she enlisted in the Russian Army and began competing in long-distance events for Cheboksary (the regional capital).
 Her first major performances in the marathon came in 2001.
 On her debut at the Moscow Marathon she finished in third place and later that year she ran a personal best of 2:34:46 hours at the Siberian International Marathon in Omsk, taking second place behind Irina Safarova.
 Mayorova claimed her first victory over the distance at the Dubai Marathon in January 2002 and she improved her best time to 2:33:31 hours.
 Her first international appearance followed at the 2002 IAAF World Cross Country Championships in Dublin and her 28th-place finish helped the Russian women to fourth place in the short race rankings.

 At the Columbus Marathon in the United States she came second and dipped under two and a half hours with her time of 2:29:58.
 She returned to the marathon in Omsk and had her second win of the year, before going on to improve her best by five seconds in a runner-up performance at the Honolulu Marathon.
-She competed principally in American races the following year: she ran a time of 2:30:57 to finished sixth at the Boston Marathon in April and won the Fifth Third River Bank Run 25K a month later.
+She competed principally in American races the following year: she ran a time of 2:30:57 to finish sixth at the Boston Marathon in April and won the Fifth Third River Bank Run 25K a month later.
 She had the best run of her career at the Chicago Marathon in October, improving her best by over four minutes to claim fourth place with her time of 2:25:35 hours.
 She returned to Honolulu at the end of the year and finished third on that occasion.

 In 2004, she had a fourth-place finish at the London Marathon and her time of 2:27:25 led to her inclusion in the Russian Olympic marathon squad.
 She won the Lilac Bloomsday Run and Bay to Breakers 12K races in May that year.
 On her Olympic debut at the age of 27, Mayorova was some twenty minutes slower than her London outing and managed only fortieth place overall.
 She had better performances on the American circuit later that year, taking fifth in Chicago and third in Honolulu.
 She won the Russian long race national title in cross country running at the start of 2005 then won at the Nagano Olympic Commemorative Marathon that April.
 She finished second to Colleen De Reuck at the River Bank Run 25K, Her form dipped at the end of the year as she was eleventh in Chicago and ranked seventh at the Las Vegas Marathon.